Anubhab-Das/PPT_Generator_and_Converter/README.md

 # 📌 PPT_Generator_and_Converter

-🚀 AI-powered tool that converts PDFs into structured PowerPoint presentations using LLMs, FastAPI, and Streamlit.
+🚀 AI-powered tool that can generate structured PPTs from user's topics, as well as, use LLMs to convert uploaded PDFs into presentable PPTs.
+Uses Langgraph, FastAPI, and Streamlit.
 Supports automatic image fetching and minimal token usage for efficiency.

 ## 📖 Features